 With that in mind, I am proud to introduce you to the CLAS grant support staff:

-Molly Buhrow, Pre-Award Grant Manager (Lead) in CLAS Grant Support Office
+Molly Buhrow, Interim Associate Director and Pre-Award Grant Manager (Lead) in CLAS Grant Support Office

 Molly leads GSO Pre-Award activities and provides pre-award support to the Departments of Biology, Computer Science, Chemistry, and Earth and Environmental Sciences.
 She has over 14 years of experience in research administration at the University of Iowa and has been supporting CLAS for nearly three years.
 She lives in Iowa City with her partner and two dogs and loves to travel to mountains and hike up them.